 CHAMPS is the brainchild of Diana Enzi, wife of Senator Mike Enzi of Wyoming.
 In 2004, she heard about MLI’s Adopt-a-Dog Program and believed that if school children learned about the mine issue, had the chance to see a real MDD in action, and were offered the opportunity to affect change they would respond with a resounding YES!
 She was right.

 Diana led a CHAMPS Campaign across Wyoming which resulted in the first student-sponsored deployment of a highly skilled MDD to Sri Lanka.
 The dog, appropriately named Wyoming, “sniffs mines” and saves lives, a gift from the students of Wyoming to the children of Sri Lanka.

-Three years later, in January 2005, in partnership with the U.S. Department of State, MLI officially launched CHAMPS across the United States.
-School children have taken advantage of the exciting opportunity and have joined other students around the nation by adopting their very own Mine Detection Dog or landmine survivor.
+School children have taken advantage of the exciting opportunity and have joined other students around the nation by sponsoring their very own Mine Detection Dog or raising funds to help a landmine survivor.
 Schools, Girl Scout troops, and private families across the U.S. have joined in this incredible venture.